mvonpapen/PCC/Readme.md

 The wavelet transform is applied using a modified code originally provided by Torrence & Compo (see http://paos.colorado.edu/research/wavelets/).
 The modified code allows to perform the wavelet analysis for any given frequency instead of a logarithmically equidistant set of frequencies.

-Please excuse the current state of this code.
-It needs to be cleaned up, restructured and commented.
+Code at current stage needs some cleaning up and better commenting.
 This work is in progress.
 If you have any questions, please feel free to ask.

 Language: Matlab